Fast expectation-maximization algorithms for spatial generalized linear mixed models: ML Inference Methods

 \subsubsection{Sample Size Selection}

-The Monte Carlo sample size $k_t$ at the $t^{th}$ EM iteration is chosen automatically such that it increase the $Q$-function with a high probability.
-Let $\triangle Q(\bs{\psi}^{(t, k_t)},\bs{\psi}^{(t-1)}) \equiv Q(\bs{\psi}^{(t, k_t)},\bs{\psi}^{(t-1)}) - Q(\bs{\psi}^{(t-1)},\bs{\psi}^{(t-1)})$ be the change in the $Q$-function.
-Its approximation $\triangle \hat{Q}(\bs{\psi}^{(t, k_t)},\bs{\psi}^{(t-1)})$, or simply $\triangle \hat{Q}$, computed from the Monte Carlo integration step, when suitably normalized, has a limiting normal distribution centered at $\triangle {Q}$ and a variance $\sigma_{\triangle Q}^2$.
+The MC sample size $k_t$ at the $t^{th}$ EM iteration is chosen automatically such that it increase the $Q$-function with a high probability.
+At the t$^{th}$ iteration, we seek $ \psi^{ (t+1)} $ that maximizes the Q-function with a high probability.
+Let be the change in the $Q$-function.
+Its approximation $\triangle \hat{Q}(\bs{\psi}^{(t+1, k_t)},\bs{\psi}^{(t)})$, or simply $\triangle \hat{Q}$, computed from the MC integration step, when suitably normalized, has a limiting normal distribution centered at $\triangle {Q}$ and a variance $\sigma_{\triangle Q}^2$.
 Let $z_\alpha$ be the $(1-\alpha) ^{th}$ percentile of a standard normal random variable $z$.
 We compute the asymptotic lower bound, $\triangle \hat{Q}- z_\alpha \text{ASE}$, where ASE denotes the asymptotic standard error estimated using batch means \citep{FlegalHaranJones2008}.
-If the asymptotic lower bound is negative, then the increase in the $Q$-function is indistinguishable from zero due to a large Monte Carlo error, indicating that a larger sample size is required.
+If the asymptotic lower bound is negative, then the increase in the $Q$-function is indistinguishable from zero due to a large MC error, indicating that a larger sample size is required.
 Using this as a guideline, we increase sample size from $k_t$ to $k_t + k_t/2$ until the asymptotic lower bound is positive.

+In an EM algorithm, we will always choose $\psi^{(t+1)}$ to maximize $ Q(\psi , \psi^{ (t)}) $.
+However, in the MCEM algorithm, $Q$ is approximated using a MC sample, therefore, it is subject to MC errors.
+When the increase in $ Q $ is larger than the MC error, we can be fairly certain that $\psi^{(t+1)}$ maximizes $ Q $ without the need of increasing the sample size.
+This is typically the case at first few iterations of the EM algorithm.
+As we update the parameter estimates, the increase in $ Q $ becomes smaller as we are getting near the maximum, therefore, a larger MC sample size is needed to reduce the MC error in determining $\psi^{(t+1)}$.

-The required Monte Carlo sample sizes are typically small in the early EM iterations, and gradually increase as the parameter estimates get near the optimal region (Figure \ref{fig:cont_poi_est}).
-To ensure that a large enough Monte Carlo sample is obtained at the first EM iteration to explore the parameter space and to estimate the correlation structure of the target distribution, we run the MCMC until the multivariate effective sample size \citep{multiESS} is at least 10 times the dimension of the target distribution.
+Figure \ref{fig:cont_poi_est} shows that the required MC sample sizes are small in the early EM iterations, and gradually increase as the parameter estimates get near the optimal region.
+To ensure that a large enough MC sample is obtained at the first EM iteration to fully explore the parameter space and to estimate the correlation structure of the target distribution, we run the MCMC until the effective sample size is at least twice the dimension of the target distribution.